steqeq/0000/README.md

 >ROCm driver stack installed

 ##### Removing pre-release packages
+If you installed previous version of ROCm, it need to be [un-installed first](https://github.com/RadeonOpenCompute/ROCm#how-to-un-install-from-ubuntu-1604).

 If you installed any of the ROCm pre-release packages from github, they will need to be manually un-installed: